devdevdany/devdevstorm-vscode-theme/README.md

 Other languages are not tested and may differ from JetBrains' color scheme.

-If you want to improve this theme, feel free to file an issue or submit a PR.

 ## Font Settings

 To get the full theme experience install [JetBrains Mono](https://jetbrains.com/mono) and set the following settings in VSCode: